 LION stands for Linked In Open Networker, or just open networker.
 These people are totally open in their approach to networking and will accept any invitation.
 The idea here is to connect to as many people as possible in order to reach out to more people.
 A larger network is particularly useful when prospecting for leads and doing research on people and companies.

 An open networker will publicize their LinkedIn URL at any chance to entice others to send invitations.
-As a LION, you will be expected to accept invitation from complete randoms and usually their friends as well.
+As a LION, you will be expected to accept invitations from complete randoms and usually their friends as well.
 If you are not comfortable with this, you will probably want to pick another strategy.

 Open networkers will have the largest networks, usually well over a thousand first connections.
-As you cannot see how many connections people have beyond the 500 mark, we can only guess how large some of the true LIONs networks are.
+As you cannot see how many connections people have beyond the 500-mark, we can only guess how large some of the true LIONs networks are.
 Ron Bates claims to have over 44,000 connections and if you are a prolific member of LinkedIn I would venture to guess he has invited you as well (not sure how he does it!).

 By the way, you may want to read Karalyn Brown’s article Why I Think I Regret Becoming an Open Networker before you plunge into being a LION.